About Highly Available Clusters

 The following diagram shows an HA cluster in three availability zones (AZs):

 The diagram shows an app communicating with a MySQL cluster using BOSH DNS.
 Each of the three MySQL nodes is located in its own AZ.
 Each MySQL node contains a proxy and a server, and has its own disk.
 Arrows are shown connecting the MySQL nodes, indicating that they can communicate with each other across AZs.
+The dotted lines indicate data replication from the primary to the secondary databases.

 For more information about other availability options supported by Tanzu SQL for VMs, see Availability Options.